trackle-iot/liblightmodbus/README.md

 [More build results...](https://github.com/Jacajack/liblightmodbus/wiki/Build-results-history)
 <br>[Library on launchpad...](https://launchpad.net/liblightmodbus)

 `liblightmodbus` is a very lightweight Modbus RTU library that can run on every little-endian machine.
-It is developed with thought about embedded targets, as well as normal about use on personal computer.
+It is developed with thought about embedded targets and personal computers as well.

 ## Features
 - Minimal resources usage